Bringing Network Coding into Multi-Robot Systems: Interplay Study for Autonomous Systems over Wireless Communications: Introduction

 \section{Introduction}

 Distributed systems form the backbone of modern computation, enabling numerous independent computing units to work together as a cohesive whole to achieve shared goals.
 When these principles are extended into the physical domain, they form the foundation of multi-robot systems (MRS), where networks of mobile agents cooperate to accomplish complex objectives \cite{10433886}.
 Recent work demonstrates the potential of such cooperation at scale.
 For instance, by exchanging information beyond onboard sensing, connected autonomous vehicles can improve traffic efficiency and safety through coordinated maneuvers, cooperative perception, and intersection management \cite{Stern2018TRC,wu2021flow, NHTSA2014V2V,Dresner2008JAIR}.
-These capabilities rely on the exchange of state and intent information, such as position, velocity, and planned maneuvers, allowing agents to anticipate and react to hazards earlier than would be possible with local sensing alone.

 Enabling such cooperation places stringent demands on communication.
 In many coordination and safety-critical applications, state updates must be delivered within tight latency bounds, ranging from tens to hundreds of milliseconds for cooperative awareness, and down to single-digit milliseconds for coordinated maneuvers, while meeting very high reliability targets \cite{8410403,3gppTS22186Rel18}.
 These requirements are commonly captured under the notion of ultra-reliable low-latency communication (URLLC) \cite{Popovski2019URLLC}, which characterizes the reliability and timeliness needed to support dependable autonomous operation.